 The American Cultures Center is proud to offer wonderful opportunites such as Course Development Grants, and Teaching Awards that aim to celebrate your involvement within our courses.
 These opportunites are presented below, and can also be individually viewed through their respective tabs in our main menu.

 Every year, the AC Center host pedagogical workshops to support its faculty in the development of AC courses, classroom assignments and the teaching to issues of racial and economic justice in diverse classrooms featuring AC staff and our campus and community partners such as the Center for Teaching and Learning, the Public Service Center, the Wikipedia Foundation, among others.

 Please explore our teaching resources page to learn about past and upcoming events to support your classroom teaching.
 Alternatively, if you are interested in guidelines for developing or revising an American Cultures course, please visit our Course Development page.

-The Innovation in Teaching award presented by the American Cultures Center has the intention of recognizing a faculty members use of pedagogical developments to enhance students’ learning experience in American Cultures courses, by promoting the understanding of race, ethnicity and culture in a comparative and integrative fashion.
+The Teaching Award, presented by the American Cultures Center, has the intention of recognizing a faculty members use of pedagogical developments to enhance students’ learning experience in American Cultures courses, by promoting the understanding of race, ethnicity and culture in a comparative and integrative fashion.
 In addition, receiving the award signifies the standard of excellence in scholarship.

 All members of the Academic Senate, non-Senate faculty, instructors and any student having taken an AC course are eligible to apply.
-For additional information, please visit our Innovation in Teaching Award page.
+For additional information, please visit our Teaching Award page.